seel93/prosjektOppgaveGruppe2/README.md

 There should appear a folder containing all the files for the app including a .exe or similar file for other plattforms

 # Known issues:
-The date handling for creating orders is not working as intended

 The electron application, does currentlety not suppoert refresh